Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

 * create a [new project](../application/project_request_form.md)
 * join an existing project: e.g. new researchers in an existing project, students in projects for teaching purposes.
-The details will be provided to you by the project admin.
+The details will be provided to you by the project administrator.

 A HPC project on the ZIH HPC system includes: a project directory, project group, project members (at least admin and manager), and resource quotas for compute time (CPU/GPU hours) and storage.